 11.25.2 SCS procedures

 Upon reception of a request to terminate a previously accepted SCS stream, the AP shall cease to apply the classifier related to this SCSID.
-The AP shall send an SCS Response frame to confirm the termination of the SCS stream identified by the SCSID, by including the SCSID and a value of “Terminate” in the Status field of an SCS Status duple in an SCS Response frame and the dialog token in the SCS Response frame set to the value from the SCS Request frame that requested termination.
+The AP shall send an SCS Response frame to confirm the termination of the SCS stream identified by the SCSID, by including the SCSID and a value of TCLAS_PROCESSING_TERMINATED in the Status field of an SCS Status duple in an SCS Response frame and the dialog token in the SCS Response frame set to the value from the SCS Request frame that requested termination.

-The AP may send an unsolicited SCS Response frame at any time to cancel a granted SCS stream identified by the SCSID, by including the SCSID and a value of “Terminate” in the Status field of an SCS Status duple in an SCS Response frame and the dialog token in the SCS Response frame set to 0.
+The AP may send an unsolicited SCS Response frame at any time to cancel a granted SCS stream identified by the SCSID, by including the SCSID and a value of TCLAS_PROCESSING_TERMINATED, TCLAS_PROCESSING_TERMINATED_INSUFFICIENT_QOS, TCLAS_PROCESSING_TERMINATED_POLICY_CONFLICT, or TCLAS _RESOURCES_EXHAUSTED, in the Status field of an SCS Status duple in an SCS Response frame and the dialog token in the SCS Response frame set to 0.